-The author contends that, "The needs of students attending different institutions can vary greatly, as financial aid needs and experiences for a student attending a private institution can be very different than a student attending a California Community College, a California State University, or the University of California.
+Purpose of this measure.
+According to the author, "The needs of students attending different institutions can vary greatly, as financial aid needs and experiences for a student attending a private institution can be very different than a student attending a California Community College, a California State University, or a University of California.
 By having one student member from each type of institution, the Student Aid Commission will better reflect the needs of all students."